Relational Database Service (RDS)

 $ psql -d test -U test -p 4513 -h localhost -W

-• The default for master-username and db-name is “test”.
-The default master-user-password is “test” - except for MSSQL DBs, which uses “Test123!” as the default master password.
+• The default values for master-username and db-name are both test.
+For the master-user-password, the default is test, except for MSSQL databases, which employ Test123! as the default master password.

-• Do not use db-name “postgres” as it is already in use by LocalStack.
+• For clarity, please avoid using the db-name postgres, as it is already allocated for use by LocalStack.

 IAM Authentication Support

-• connect to the DB using the master username and password.
-Then create a new user and grant it the role rds_iam:
+2. Connect to the database using the master username and password.
+Subsequently, generate a new user and assign the rds_iam role as follows:

 • CREATE USER <username> WITH LOGIN